 Social engineering attacks

 When cybercriminals engage in social engineering attacks, they specifically focus on exploiting vulnerabilities in human nature.
 Most phishing campaigns are successful because they prey on emotions.
-They invoke urgency so people will not stop to think.
+They invoke urgency so people won’t stop to think.
 In their haste, they take action against the company’s and their own best interests.

 Credential attacks